 First hand experience

-Natalia McNeill lived at home while she studied politics at London South Bank University.
+We spoke to a student who lived at home while studying at London South Bank University.
 She told us, ‘Living at home definitely worked out cheaper, because as well as not having to pay rent, I had someone sensible (my mum) around to remind me to spend my student loan wisely, and not to blow it all on alcohol and video games.
 It was also pretty inconvenient though — being so far away from campus was really frustrating.”

 Living at home: pros and cons

 >Pro – No rent or bills

 >Con – Less independence

 >Con – Fewer opportunities to make new friends

 >Con – Hard to get home after nights out

 How and when to apply — don’t miss the deadline!

 When to apply